nbzero/ansible-wing-playbook/docs/tutorials/01_getting_started.md

 ```
 - After you successfully ran the playbook.
 You will see all docker-machine certificate files at ```files/docker-machine/*```.
 We will use this for next section.

-Let's create GitLab container
+5. Let's create GitLab container
 ---------------------------------------------------------------------------
 *All steps before is just preparation for real deployment.
-We will use automated_docker playbook here.
+We will use automated-docker playbook here to deploy GitLab.
 [More information](https://galaxy.ansible.com/winggundamth/automated_docker/).*

-- For now, know that automated_docker is one big role that we'll use to deploy every services, let's run the playbook with following command first
+- For now, know that automated-docker is one big role that we'll use to deploy every services, let's run the playbook with following command first
 ```bash
 # automated_docker_name is variable that define which service to be deploy.
 ansible-playbook -i inventories/target_hosts -e automated_docker_name=gitlab automated-docker.yml